 With a subscriber base of over 110 million people, Credit Karma is one of the most popular free personal finance software on the market today.

-- Daily credit score – Seeing your credit score every day is helpful when you're trying to increase it.
+- Daily credit score – Seeing your credit score daily is helpful when trying to increase it.

 - Advertisements – Since Credit Karma is free, it makes money solely off ads.
-If you're not comfortable seeing ads and would rather pay to have an ad-free experience, Credit Karma might bug you a bit.
+Credit Karma might bug you if you're uncomfortable seeing ads and would rather pay for an ad-free experience.

 You're likely to run across Quicken when you choose personal finance software.
-Quicken has been around since 1983 and is something of a dinosaur when it comes to budgeting applications.
 Don't let its age fool you, though.
+Quicken has been around since 1983 and is a dinosaur regarding budgeting applications.
 Over time, Quicken revised its software and added newer features to keep up with the times.
-Today it's one of the best personal finance products on the market whether you're running a small business or just managing your own money.
+Today it's one of the best personal finance products on the market, whether running a small business or managing your own money.

 - Secure – Quicken encrypts your data using 256-bit encryption, meaning it's safe and secure.

 - No app – Nowadays, almost every personal finance software comes in app form.
-Unfortunately, Quicken has not caught on yet and does not currently offer an option to use it with a mobile device.
+Unfortunately, Quicken has not caught on yet and offers no option to use it with a mobile device.